 In the mid-1980s, I got a job with the The Courier Gazette, in Rockland, and started writing a nature column.
-I gravitated toward the conservation culture, and even served on the first Board of Directors of Coastal Mountains Land Trust (then the Camden-Rockport Land Trust), which got its start securing an easement protecting Beech Hill, a uniquely open coastal hill with a stone hut called Beech Nut on top.
+I gravitated toward the conservation culture, and even served on the first Board of Directors of Coastal Mountains Land Trust (then the Camden-Rockport Land Trust), which soon enough secured an easement protecting Beech Hill, a uniquely open coastal hill with a stone hut called Beech Nut on top.
 Thereafter, other jobs and pursuits monopolized my time, but I never stopped hiking the hill every so oftenmore often when Three Islands Press opened an office about five minutes away.
-Sometimes, I'd take pictures with one of those newfangled digital cameras.
+Sometimes, I’d take pictures with one of those newfangled digital cameras.
 Sometimes even pictures of birds.

 In the spring of 2010, I adopted Captain Jack, a two-year-old Australian cattle dog mix, from Lucky Pup Rescue.
 Jack proved to be a wonderful dog: attentive, quiet, patient, a fast learner.
-Since then, Jack and I have hiked Beech Hill nearly every dayall but a week during fall migration, when I visit Monhegan Island, and a handful other random daysand I've kept lists of the birds I hear and see.
+Aside from a sabbatical in Salt Lake City between 2019 and 2022, Jack and I have hiked Beech Hill nearly every day sinceall but some trips to Monhegan Island during spring or fall migration, and a handful other random daysand I’ve kept lists of the species I hear and/or see.
 I always bring binoculars and a camera, with a goal of photographing birds.
-And I couldn't have dreamed up a better companion.
+And I couldn’t have dreamed up a better companion.

-In February of 2014, I gave a presentation (sponsored by CMLT and Mid-Coast Audubon) featuring the birds I've seen and photographed in my thousands of Beech Hill hikes so far, and for that I made this website.
-I've improved it a little sincenot least, because I also maintain MaineSeasons.com, where you can buy fine art prints of a selection of these photos.
-You can also read my daily musings (or at least see my daily list) at BirdReport.com.
+Back in February of 2014, I gave a presentation (sponsored by CMLT and Mid-Coast Audubon) featuring the birds I’ve seen and photographed in my thousands of Beech Hill hikes so far, and for that I made this website.
+I’ve added a few (several?) species sinceno doubt in part due to anthropogenic warmingand will continue to when new birds appear.

 A few notes: